-This is a simple approach that worked very well for the website and I think this approach is free of risk factors and will help you convert any kind of customers on your website.
+This simple approach worked very well for the website, and I think this approach is free of risk factors and will help you convert any customers on your website.
 At least you won’t frustrate your customers at the first step of the checkout itself.

 - Design checkout form for users; not you–

-Most of the times when we design the website forms, we tend to overlook how users will react to the different details asked in the form.
-We just analyze our requirements and ask everything we need from the customers.
-This is a simply long, boring, and complicated approach that actually kills your conversion.
+When we design the website forms, we tend to overlook how users will react to the different details asked in the form.
+Instead, we analyze our requirements and ask for everything we need from the customers.
+This is a long, tedious, and complicated approach that kills your conversion.
 Moreover, checkout forms often confuse the users by showing unclear labels.

-A confused customer will never make a purchase from your site, and if your checkout page is adding up fuel to this confusion, you might lose a customer for good.
+A confused customer will never purchase from your site, and if your checkout page adds up fuel to this confusion, you might lose a customer for good.

-It becomes really important to getting familiar with the best web form design practices and at least never make the silly mistakes:
+It becomes essential to get familiar with the best web form design practices and at least never make the silly mistakes:

 – Asking too many details

 – Incorrect or confusing label placement